 I completed schooling from Rajkiya Pratibha Vikas Vidhalaya, Surajmal Vihar, Delhi.
-I was a very studious girl since the beginning and pursued high marks throughout my academic sessions and chose Commerce stream in high school.
+Since the beginning, I was a very studious girl and pursued high marks throughout my academic sessions and chose Commerce stream in high school.

 I took up B.com (H) in Daulat Ram college of Delhi University and parallelly sat for the Common Proficiency Test (CPT), which was an objective exam at that time allowing one to pursue CA as career.

 At that time, it became very difficult for me to balance Chartered accountancy studies and my graduation.
 In second year of my graduation, I migrated to School of Open Learning so that I could give time to CA.

 I cleared the CPT, CA inter and CA final and qualified as a Chartered Accountant in Nov 2011.

 Then I joined a CA firm for one year to recollect all that I’d missed in those five years of hectic studies and training.

 After that I started working as a Senior Executive in an company, called International Traceability Systems Limited.
 I worked there for two and a half years and gained lot of experience.

 Then I worked for a year in Vodafone as an Assistant Manager because I wanted to become familiar with the MNC environment so that I could get an idea on working outside the country.
 I couldn’t move abroad due to familial reasons.

 After marriage I needed a stable job to get settled completely so I started working as a Manager at DMIC Integrated Industrial Township Greater Noida Ltd (An SPV of National Industrial Corridor Development and Implementation Trust and Greater Noida Industrial Development Authority).
 I currently work here only.